Varjo's built-in eye tracking allows you to interact with virtual content and also record and study eye movements.

 Follow the instructions inside the headset to calibrate the eye tracking to recognize your eye movements.
 The calibration is done by following a moving dot with your eyes.
 This sequence typically takes less than 30 seconds.

 Note that if you take off the headset, you will need to calibrate eye tracking again for the next session.
 To launch the calibration again at any time, navigate to the Tools menu in Varjo Base and select Calibrate eye tracking.
+Alternatively, open the Menu and select the shortcut for Calibrate eye tracking.

 Eye tracking has been designed to work with most single-vision eyeglasses.
 However, the technology is not guaranteed to work with all medical devices or eye conditions.